 Privacy notice

 Data protection legislation gives individuals the right to be informed about how organisations use their personal data.
 We process the personal data that we collect for a number of different purposes.
-This privacy notice gives a general overview of how we use personal data.
+This privacy notice provides details of the personal data we collect, how we use it and your data rights.

 Who we are